Axway/amplify-central/content/en/docs/connect_manage_environ/mesh_management/deploy-your-agents-with-the-axway-cli.md

     If you choose to generate a certificate, the Axway CLI will use OpenSSL to create the private key and the certificate, which will be placed in the current directory where you are running the Axway CLI.
 If you choose to provide an existing certificate, you will be prompted with the file path to the private key and the certificate.

-#### Generate a self-signed certificate
+##### Generate a self-signed certificate

 1. Select `Generate self signed certificate`.

 2. Press `enter`:

     ```bash
-    Would you like to generate a self signed certificate, or provide your own?: (Use arrow keys)
+    Would you like to generate a self signed certificate, or provide your own?:
     Generate self signed certificate
     Provide certificate
     ```